 We currently have the following instrumentation:

-- Mass Spectrometry: Eleven instruments with varying capabilities from Waters, Agilent, Thermo and SCIEX.
-Mass instruments include single quadrupole, triple quad and TOF.
-Capabilities include direct inject, LC-MS, exact mass, GC-MS/FID.
-Ionization is mainly ESI; APCI is available and the GC-MS instrument has both EI and CI capabilities.
-LC-MS capability include HPLC, UPLC, analytical and prep, automatic sample injectors, collectors and ELSD, PDA and UV-Vis detection.
+- Mass Spectrometry: Several instruments with varying capabilities.
+Mass instruments include single quadrupole, and TOF.
+Capabilities include direct inject, LC-MS, exact mass.
+Ionization is ESI; APCI is available.
+LC-MS capability include HPLC, UPLC, SFC, analytical and prep, automatic sample injectors, collectors and ELSD, PDA and UV-Vis detection.

 - Spectroscopic instruments: Polarimetry with multi wavelength capability, UV-Vis and FTIR.

 NMR is a powerful analytical technique, which is used to determine the number, location, and attachment of NMR active nuclei within molecules.
 The information obtained may be used to determine molecular structure, purity, reaction progress, kinetics, metabolic products and quantitation.

 The NMR instruments in our facility routinely analyze small molecule proton, carbon, fluorine, and phosphorous nuclei of solvated compounds.
 Other nuclei detection are also available.
 Solids, peptides/proteins and large molecule may be sent to NYSBC.